Throw Momma from the Train

 Is Throw Momma from the Train (1987) worth watching?
 According to our cinematic analysis, the film stands as a ABOVE AVERAGE with a verified audience rating of 6.2/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Comedy.

-The success of any Comedy is often anchored by its ensemble, and Throw Momma from the Train features a noteworthy lineup led by Danny DeVito .
-Supported by the likes of Billy Crystal and Kim Greist , the performances bring a palpable realism to the scripted words.
+The performances in Throw Momma from the Train are led by Danny DeVito .
+The supporting cast, including Billy Crystal and Kim Greist , provides the necessary layers to the central narrative.

 Story & Plot Summary: Throw Momma from the Train

-Quick Plot Summary: Throw Momma from the Train is a Comedy, Crime, Thriller film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1987, Throw Momma from the Train is a Comedy, Crime, Thriller film directed by Danny DeVito.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Danny DeVito.

 Story Breakdown